The Dictators: Origins

 Frustrated by the lack of sales, the band broke up for a few months in late 1975, but reconvened in early 1976, with bassist Mark "The Animal" Mendoza replacing Shernoff and Ritchie Teeter replacing King.
 After a few months Shernoff was persuaded to return to the group as the group's keyboardist.
-This line-up soon secured a contract with Asylum Records (at least partly due to the notoriety the group had developed following a well-publicized brawl between Manitoba and Jayne County) and released their second album, Manifest Destiny, in 1977.
+This line-up soon secured a contract with Asylum Records (at least partly due to the notoriety the group had developed following a well-publicized brawl between Manitoba and singer Jayne County, then billed as Wayne County) and released their second album, Manifest Destiny, in 1977.
 The album was produced by Pearlman and Krugman with songs written by Shernoff.
 Andy Shernoff observed the growing fanbase of the band, and employed a commercial sound in Manifest Destiny, stating that it was necessary to not "fuck things up".
 "Handsome" Dick Manitoba later recalled that in Manifest Destiny, the commercial sound, which he described as "zero punk" and "overproduced" did not reflect what he considered the ethos of the Dictators, "rock and roll snotty".
 Ross "The Boss" Friedman was more forgiving of Manifest Destiny, describing it as "experimental" and acknowledging that Shernoff went "wild on his pop side": Friedman then reflected on his guitar works in the album and was favorable to some of the songs, such as "Steppin' Out".

-Early in 1978, Mendoza had left the band (he soon joined Twisted Sister), and Shernoff had returned to his original position on bass guitar.
+Early in 1978, Mendoza had left the band (soon joining Twisted Sister), and Shernoff had returned to his original position on bass guitar.
 It was this line-up of Manitoba, Shernoff, Friedman, Kempner, and Teeter which recorded Bloodbrothers (yet again produced by Pearlman and Krugman with songs written by Shernoff).
 It was the first album to feature Manitoba as the group's vocalist on all the songs, though Bruce Springsteen–a big fan of the group to this day–can be heard counting "1-2-1-2-3-4" during the album's opening track, "Faster and Louder."
 The album's "Baby, Let's Twist" was a minor hit on a number of East Coast radio stations, but the lack of mainstream success caused the band to split again the following year.
 Shortly before the split, drummer Mel Anderson had left Twisted Sister and joined The Dictators, replacing Teeter.